Flooding in eastern Libya after weekend storm leaves 2,000 people feared dead, prime minister says

 The destruction appears greatest in Derna, a city formerly held by Islamic extremists in the chaos that has gripped Libya for more than a decade and left it with crumbling and inadequate infrastructure.
 Libya remains divided between two rival administrations, one in the east and one in the west, each backed by militias and foreign governments.

 The confirmed death toll from the weekend flooding stood at 61 as of late Monday, according to health authorities.
-But the tally did not include Derna, which had become inaccessible.
-Many feared that many of the missing, believed to be in the thousands, were also carried away by the waters.
+But the tally did not include Derna, which had become inaccessible, and many of the thousands missing were believed carried away by waters.

 Video by residents of the city posted online showed major devastation.
 Entire residential areas were erased along a river that runs down from the mountains through the city center.
 Multi-story apartment buildings that once stood well back from the river were partially collapsed into the mud.